rwthib/MyClone/README.md

 ## Future Goals / TODO

-- Include login by amazon account ID on plugin side, to match installed skills to installed plugins and enable a single server to manage communications for all users
 - Optionally use AWS IoT Pub/Sub service for all Lambda / Extension communication, which would allow removal of the server and replace socket&#46;&#8203;io with [MQTT](https://github.com/jimmyn/aws-mqtt-client)
 - End-to-end feedback of failing actions
 - Inject [Web Speech API](https://developers.google.com/web/updates/2013/01/Voice-Driven-Web-Apps-Introduction-to-the-Web-Speech-API) for filling in forms or search boxes